Robpol86/robpol86.com/docs/posts/2025/2025-02-10-truenas-scale-aiffro-runbook.md

 ### 2.6.0 Datasets and Samba Shares

-For each user there will be three datasets, an umbrella dataset and two leaf datasets of which will also be Samba shares.
+For each user there will be three datasets: an umbrella dataset and two leaf datasets of which will also be Samba shares.
 Each user will have a "main" Samba share and a "temporary" share, the latter being excluded from backups.
 The parent dataset is the umbrella dataset for the user and is there just to organize the two leaf datasets.
 Below is a graph of all the datasets in a three user example.